fanny-jiang/whats-happening-bot/README.md

 ## Getting Started

-**NOTE:** What's Happening Bot is still currently in developer mode, but when it is approved by Facebook, simply go to [m.me/whatshappeningEVE](m.me/whatshappeningEVE) and start chatting with the bot!
+Chat with Eve today! [m.me/whatshappeningEVE](m.me/whatshappeningEVE)

-Be sure to check out my [Medium](https://medium.com/@heygirlcode) blog, where I'll be posting a tutorial on how to build this bot.
+Be sure to check out my [Medium](https://medium.com/@heygirlcode) blog, where I'll be posting a tutorial on how I built this bot.

 ## Prerequisites